Barada people: Language

-The language spoken by the Baradha people was the Baradha dialect of the Biri language, which appears to be extinct, with no speakers recorded since before 1975.
+The language spoken by the Barada people was the Barada language, a Maric language of the Pama-Nyungan language family.
+The language was silenced during the 19th and 20th centuries through the 1897 Aboriginals Protection and Restriction of the Sale of Opium Act.

 History of contact

 While sailing up Queensland’s east coast, Lieutenant James Cook sighted a group of mountains on the coastal plain of today’s Sunshine Coast, and named them the Glass House Mountains after the glass furnaces in Yorkshire.
 Aboriginal people had long used this area as a meeting place for ceremonies, trading, and gatherings.
 Cook first landed in Queensland at Round Hill (now known as Seventeen Seventy) on 24 May 1770.